-(6) Average shareholders' equity is calculated using monthly values.
+(4) Average shareholders' equity is calculated using monthly values.

-(7) Ratios are annualized except for the incentive fee which is not annualized.
+(5) Ratios are annualized except for the incentive fee and organizational expenses which are not annualized.

-(8) Prior to July 1, 2009 ratios are calculated for all shareholders' equity accounts taken as a whole outstanding for the entire period excluding the Manager's shareholders' equity.
-The total base management fee and incentive fee are allocated to the non-manager shareholders for the purposes of these calculations.
-(9) Includes incentive fee expense, if any.
+- (6) Ratios are calculated for all shareholders' equity accounts taken as a whole outstanding for the entire period excluding the Manager's shareholders' equity.
+The total base management fee and incentive fee are allocated to the non-manager shareholders for the purposes of these calculations as the Special Distribution of the Reduction Amount in effect allocates the whole base management fee and incentive fee to the non-manager shareholders. - (7) Includes incentive fee expense, if any

-11. Subsequent Events
+10. Subsequent Events